 The fact that most South African traders are using the EUR-USD currency pair daily makes it the most liquid and most preferred currency pair.

-Low spreads is another factor that works positively for this currency pair, making it the most appealing option for digital options traders in South Africa.
+Low spreads is another factor that works positively for this currency pair, making it the most appealing option for binary options traders in South Africa.

 Important Things to Watch